mrchidubem/portfolio/readme.md

 Deploy:Use Vercel or Netlify for hosting.
 Ensure images are in the images/ folder or use absolute URLs (e.g., https://raw.githubusercontent.com/mrchidubem/mrchidubem/main/images/dube.jpg).

- ContributingWant to enhance this portfolio?
+ Contributing and Want to enhance this portfolio?
 Fork the repo, create a branch, and submit a Pull Request with your changes.
 Ideas welcome!
 Contact Email: mrchidubem8@gmail.com (mailto:mrchidubem8@gmail.com)
  LinkedIn: linkedin.com/in/dubicventures
  Twitter/X: x.com/ChidubemOkafo17
  GitHub: github.com/mrchidubem

  License&copy; 2025 Joseph Chidubem Okafor.
 Licensed under the MIT License (LICENSE).